-This course is designed to provide students with an introduction to engineering as a professional.
+This course provides students with an introduction to engineering as a profession.
 Students will be familiarized with the various career pathways in engineering as well as planning for success in their chosen field.
 Two hours lecture per week.
 Credit, two semester hours.

-EGR 1123 Introduction to Engineering Design
+EGR 1122 Introduction to Engineering Design

-This course is designed to provide students with an overview of the engineering process ranging from design and planning to construction and testing through projects and mentoring.
-Three hours lecture per week.
-Credit, three semester hours.
+This course provides students with an overview of the engineering process ranging from design and planning to construction and testing through projects and mentoring.
+Two hours lecture per week.
+Credit, two semester hours.